 Even in the rain, it was lovely.

 This is the second year we’ve been to see them at the reserve and, just like last year, I frantically started taking photos of the few dotted about before we rounded a bend and there was just a carpet of blue.
 It was magical.
 And the smell!
 Oh, the smell.

-To see what other people have been photographing this week please click on the camera below.
-I’ll be sharing a full post about Ranworth Broad (including some lovely herons) shortly.
+To see what other people have been taking photos of this week please click on the camera below.